The Lord Of The Rings

 John Swinney knows the rules.
 He can’t pretend he doesn’t.

-So let there be no mistake: if Police Scotland and the Crown Office refuse to investigate the First Minister’s open public confirmation this week that a serious crime was committed by the SNP over the “ring-fenced” fundraiser money from 2017 and 2019, it will be beyond any fair dispute that Scotland is a corrupt banana republic where the powerful and the elite can simply do whatever they want, as brazenly as they like, and the law will turn a blind, uncaring eye.
+So let there be no mistake about this: if Police Scotland and the Crown Office refuse to investigate the First Minister’s open public confirmation this week that a serious crime was committed by the SNP over the “ring-fenced” fundraiser money from 2017 and 2019, it will be beyond any fair dispute that Scotland is a corrupt banana republic where the powerful and the elite can simply do whatever they want, as brazenly as they like, and the law will turn a blind, uncaring eye.

 That the prosecutorial service of a nation is run by a government minister answerable to a political party leader has always been a source of embarrassment.
 It makes Scotland look like a tinpot dictatorship, a joke state where a vast, elaborate artifice of pantomime is constructed to disguise the fact that the country is a naked plutocracy.